What Is a Deliverable in Project Management?

-To sum up, deliverables in project management are tangible action items that must be delivered in order to successfully complete a project.
+To sum up, deliverables in project management are tangible action items that must be delivered to complete a project.

 What are examples of project deliverables?

 As outlined above, project deliverables can be both internal and external.
-Here is an example of each one:
+Here is an example of each: